 - Be sure to wear sunglasses at all times.
 The sun oven’s reflectors will be magnifying the sun.
 It will be intense.

-- Always use oven mitts when cooking or baking in the sun oven
+- Always use oven mitts when cooking or baking in the sun oven.
+I have and love these, and they worked great with the sun oven.

 - Always preheat the sun oven before use.